feigner/tweet.sh/README.md

 Low-budge shell script for posting Twitter status messages via OAuth / Curl

-	./tweet.sh "Do you think your Wu-Tang sword can defeat me?""
+	./tweet.sh "Do you think your Wu-Tang sword can defeat me?"